 Mark Bonham worked with the Navigators for 25 years in evangelism and discipleship, studied theology at Wheaton Graduate School and is an ordained minister.
 For over 10 years he led and directed a nonprofit organization that trained small group facilitators in support and recovery work.
 He has credentials in trauma recovery, premarital counseling, and community service chaplaincy.
 Mark has training in sexual abuse recovery, working with attachment issues, empowerment coaching and marriage counseling with over 18 years of experience in working in these areas.
 He has written a marriage manual entitled “Loving Well” as part of a ten-session course for couples and has directed Shepherd’s Heart since 2010.
 He has been married to Mary since 1976 and has 2 children and 6 grandchildren.

-Bert Lumetta has a degree in Biblical Counseling, has pastored churches, and is a community service chaplain.
+Bert Lumetta has a Master's degree in Biblical Counseling, has pastored churches, and is a community service chaplain.
 He has counseled many individuals and couples as well as provided training in counseling for lay and pastoral staff.
 Bert regularly teaches in his home church.
-He and his wife Laura have 10 children, two of which they have adopted.
-Bert understands the stress and strain that life puts on a family and stands ready to help others deal with it.
+He and his wife Laura have 10 children, two of whom were adopted.
+Bert understands the stress and strain that life puts on a family and stands ready to help others through it.

 But none of this really qualifies us.
 We believe that God has called us and graciously gives us what we need as we meet with others and help them take their next step with Him.